 Tom Davis from KWON will moderate the Forum.
 All candidates for Sheriff will be there including incumbent Scott Owen, Nick Lay, Aaron Vaughan, and Jeff Fesler.
 There will be an opportunity for audience members to submit questions virtually during the forum.

-Following the Sheriff’s Forum, there may be an opportunity to hear from House District 11 Republican Candidates, including the incumbent Derrel Fincher and Wendi Stearman.
+Following the Sheriff’s Forum, there may be an opportunity to hear from House District 11 Republican Candidates and incumbent Derrel Fincher.

 For those who cannot listen on the radio or watch at KWONTV.com, you can stream the forum from your phone or tablet.